gauss5930/Quantization/README.md

 **Benchmark**

-We compared each baselines mentioned above, based on following categories.
+We compared each baseline mentioned above, based on the following categories.

 - **Fine-tuning**: Throughput per second(steps).
 This represents the number of steps the model processes per second when fine-tuning.
 - **Inference**: Average inference time(s).
 This refers to the time it takes to conduct one inference.

 #### Fine-tuning

-`finetune/bnb.py` & `finetune/auto_gptq.py` showed that how to compute the throughput of each method.
+`finetune/bnb.py` & `finetune/auto_gptq.py` showed how to compute each method's throughput.
-In addition, `bnb_result.json` & `gptq_result.json` showed that the result of `finetune/bnb.py` & `finetune/auto_gptq.py`.
+In addition, `bnb_result.json` & `gptq_result.json` showed the result of `finetune/bnb.py` & `finetune/auto_gptq.py`.

 As you can see from the table below, **bitsandbytes clearly shows faster fine-tuning speed** than auto-GPTQ.
 This result supports the suggestion of [Overview of natively supported quantization schemes in 🤗 Transformers](https://huggingface.co/blog/overview-quantization-transformers)!